pypy/pypy/pypy/doc/docindex.rst

 `papers, talks and related projects`_ lists presentations and related projects as well as our published papers.

-`ideas for PyPy related projects`_ which might be a good way to get into PyPy.

 `PyPy video documentation`_ is a page linking to the videos (e.g. of talks and introductions) that are available.